f5devcentral/f5-agility-labs-sslviz/docs/class2/module2/lab4.rst

 -  The **Service Chain List** screen will load.
 Wait a moment for the yellow "Deploy" ribbon to appear.
 When it does, click the **Deploy** button.

--  Visit a few more secure (HTTPS) websites (non-banking) using Firefox on the Windows Client.
+-  Visit a few more secure (HTTPS) websites (non-banking) using Chrome on the Windows Client.
 You should now see your username logged along with the HTTP requests you sent, similar to the example below:

    |proxy-access-log-mike|